Pacing your story feature

 • Don’t use passive verbs (has, have, been).

-Focus: In crisis situations your point of view character should focus on the details of what is happening.
-Don’t breakup the action.
+Focus: In crisis situations, your character’s point of view should focus on the details of what is happening.
+Don’t break up the action.

-Word choice will affect both the pacing and feel of your scene.
+Word choice affects the pacing and feel of your scene.
 Energize your action scenes with hard consonant words like kill, lunge, garbage, and claw.

 Another trick to add drama and suspense is to use unpleasant words like slimy, slither, wretched, and puke.

 Include details about the danger.
-What is your character is seeing, hearing, smelling, tasting and feeling?
+What is your character seeing, hearing, smelling, tasting, and feeling?
 Using sensory words will add to the suspense.
 Eliminate all the other thoughts of your character.
 Write in a visual way.
 Focus only on what is happening.

 Examples